Is Your Skincare Routine Causing More Harm Than Good?

 Should I stop using all products if my skin is irritated?

 If your skin is reacting negatively, simplify your routine.
-Stick to a gentle cleanser, hydrating moisturizer, and sunscreen until your skin recovers.
+Stick to a gentle cleanser, hydrating moisturiser, and sunscreen until your skin recovers.
 Then, reintroduce products slowly.

 What are the worst skincare ingredient combinations?